 The Federal government has a unique relationship with its central bank and banking system in which it can harness these entities as agents of the government to supply funding.
 Our monetary system is designed in such a way that there will always be a buyer of government bonds.
 That is, the Primary Dealers are required to bid at Treasury auctions and they’re happy to do so because they’re acting primarily as intermediaries who are able to sell the bonds to clients so long as inflation doesn’t rage out of control and reduce the demand for government bonds making it intolerable for bond holders to hold t-bonds versus cash (which would also be losing value, but not principal).
 And even in the worst case scenario where the banks couldn’t sell their inventory it’s likely that the Fed would step in to soak up the lack of demand.
 In other words, the Fed could directly fund the US government in a worst case scenario so worrying about a lack of funding in the USA is silly.
 The USA has an inflation constraint, not a solvency constraint.

 So, interest rates are primarily a function of perceived future inflation.
 Interest rates in the USA won’t rise until spending far outstrips productive capacity as inflation begins to rise.
 At this point bond traders will front-run the Fed who will likely begin to raise rates.
 This won’t be a function of a solvency collapse though.
-It will be a function of economic recovery.
+It will be a function of economic recovery or increasing inflation concerns.
 The defaultistas and inflationistas get this point entirely backwards in constantly comparing the USA to Greece or Latin American nations.

 Over the years the classic hyperinflationist or defaultista argument has been that China will stop buying our debt or that Japan will stop buying our debt.
 But the problem with this argument is that China is not our banker.
 Japan is not our banker.
 What do we care if they buy our bonds?
 They desire to net save with the U.S. and we happily send them pieces of paper with old dead white men on them to satisfy this desire.
 In recent months Chinese net holdings of U.S. debt declined: